akshitsinha/wayfinder/README.md

 An open-source Google Maps alternative made using OpenStreetMaps

-## How to Use the OpenStreetMaps Feature
+## How to use WayFinder in development

 1. Clone the repository:
    ```sh